Vedas – The base of Indian culture

-The Vedas are a large body of texts composed in Vedic Sanskrit originating in the Indian Subcontinent.
-In fact, the Vedic texts are the oldest body of Indian literature and scriptures.
+The Vedas are a large body of texts composed in Vedic Sanskrit originating in Bhārat (Indian Subcontinent).
+In fact, the Vedic texts are the oldest body of literature and scriptures emanating from this region.
 Also, Vedas have their root in the Sanskrit word vid which means without limit.
-Lastly, Vedas are the philosophical base on which yoga is build.
+Lastly, Vedas are the philosophical base on which yoga is built.

-Those that consider the Veda as scriptural authority of Hinduism are called आस्तिक (āstika believers).
-In fact, these followers believe that the Vedas are अपौरुषेय (apauruṣeya – not of man).
-Consequently, those that do not accept the authority of the Veda are called नास्तिक (nāsthik – non-believers).
+Consequently, those that do not accept the authority of the Veda are called नास्तिक (nāsthika – non-acceptors of that the Veda-s are apauruṣeya).
 These are followers of Christianity, Islam, Jainism, Buddhism and any Hindu with similar views.

-There are four major Vedic branches or śākhā – RigYajur, Sāma and Atharva.
+There are four major Vedic branches or śākhāRig, Yajur, Sāma and Atharva.

 Each Veda is subdivided into,

-• Upaniṣad (उपनिषद्) – These are philosophical portions which deal with the gross and subtle nature of the Brahman.
+• Upaniṣad (उपनिषद्) – these are philosophical portions which deal with the gross and subtle nature of the Brahman.
+However, Upaniṣad are also called Vedānta.

 • Kṛṣṇa (dark) Yajur Veda – where saṃhita (hyms) are interspersed with Brāhmana (commentary).